 But still, when we got to Joshua Tree, we needed to stretch our legs - the kids jumped out of out rental car; ran, jumped, climbed and wandered the rocky sculpted land and found skull rock with no problem.
 I climbed too.
 The big curvy rock boulders were inviting.

 The side we drove in on had no attendant so we did not get a map, (or pay - but my America the Beautiful pass was ready to go) and there is NO PHONE SERVICE out there, so luckily I recalled from reading my day trip in the morning and drove from memory.
 We found skull rock and they jumped like mountain lions up and down the entire rock jungle gym having a glorious time.
 Everyone just took off hiking up the rocks despite the heat.
 I got some amazing pictures.
 But later when the kids showed me their photos I was blown away with their creativity.
 Then nature called: I did not know if there was a bathroom anywhere.
-So we fortunately ran into a woman with two maps who shared (another GREAT example of good people) and we wandered down to another section where we were able to use rest rooms.
+Fortunately another mom out there had two maps and shared (another GREAT example of good people) and we wandered down to another section where we were able to use rest rooms.
 The boys did more climbing, and had their route interrupted by seeing a rattle snake!
 They quickly ran back to the car ready to go.
 We also saw some bunnies down there.
+Aaaahhh the wild!

 I wanted some pictures of Joshua with the Joshua tree.
-And then we were back in the car driving out of the park and admiring all the wonderful rows and rows of trees that look like people in the distance.
+He humored me :-) And then we were back in the car driving out of the park and admiring all the wonderful rows and rows of trees that look like people in the distance.
 They look like people with wild hair!
 Very suitable to my Joshua.